1. K-State home

 Students Traveling for University Sponsored Activities

-Students traveling for University sponsored activities (funds collected) such education abroad, field trips, team travel, or university sponsored clubs may be facilitated by the department as Faculty Led/Educational Student Travel (Funds Collected).
+Students traveling for University sponsored activities (funds collected) such as education abroad, field trips, team travel, or university sponsored clubs may be facilitated by the department as Faculty Led/Educational Student Travel (Funds Collected).
 Departments may facilitate travel booking outside of Concur through a University purchasing card issued to a faculty/staff member in the department.
 Airfare for University sponsored student group travel should be booked through Anthony Travel.
 All reimbursement of expenditures to the student are made through the direct vendor payment method.

 Students Traveling for Educational Activities Supported by the University